 "Janet" is the call sign for the flights that shuttle workers back and forth between Area 51, TTR and Las Vegas.
 Each weekday about 20 flights in each direction transport between 1000 and over 1500 workers from Las Vegas to their jobs at Area 51 and at the Tonopah Test Range.
 The first Janet plane lands at Groom at 4:35am.
 Its bright landing lights when landing at Area 51 have often been mistaken for a UFO.
 Based on our observations and other information, we have compiled a fairly complete Janet Flight Schedule.

-The Janet airline is operated by EG&G, a private contractor firm.
-They operate a fleet of six Boeing 737-600's, painted all white, with no airline name or logo, but only a red stripe along the sides.
+The Janet airline operates a fleet of six Boeing 737-600's, painted all white, with no airline name or logo, but only a red stripe along the sides.
 The planes are registered to the "Department Of The Air Force" in Layton, UT.
 Click here for a list of all Janet planes, with tail numbers, serial number and more.

 The Janet terminal is located in a fenced-off area in the northwest corner of Las Vegas McCarran Airport.
 For more information and some photos of the terminal click here.

 For a list of frequencies used at Las Vegas McCarran Airport, TTR and Dreamland (Area 51) please see our page with Area 51 Scanner Frequencies.
 Or listen online to some Audio Clips of Janet Radio Traffic.